flodet-me/flodet-me/README.md

 <h3> 🤖 About Me: 🚲🏍🚀🛰🌍 </h3>

-- 💼 &nbsp; Working as a Software Engineer at Atos.
+- 💼 &nbsp; Working as a Software Engineer at Eviden.
-- 🌱 &nbsp; Learning more about Software Architecture, Cloud native Development and Microservices.
+- 🌱 &nbsp; Learning more about Software Architecture, Secure Software Engineering and Quantum Software Engineering.

 <h3>🛠 Tech Stack</h3>